-IBM used its own Watson machine learning capabilities to number crunch data ranging from recruitment, tenure, promotion history, performance, role, salary and location to reduce turnover in critical roles by 25% in a four-year period.
+IBM used its own Watson machine learning capabilities to number crunch data ranging from recruitment, tenure, promotion history, performance, role, salary and location to reduce turnover in critical roles by 25 per cent in a four-year period.

-Analytics can also measure over or understaffing – for instance one Zimbabwean mining company found a precise 22.5% increase in activity calls is required to justify each additional hire if workloads are to be maintained and burn-out is to be prevented.
+Analytics can also measure over or understaffing – for instance one Zimbabwean mining company found a precise 22.5 per cent increase in activity calls is required to justify each additional hire if workloads are to be maintained and burn-out is to be prevented.

 Which employees suit on-the-job vs classroom learning?
 Which employees (with what characteristic traits) tend to be most likely to seek additional learning (and can knowing what they’ve picked be used to suggest others?).

-Analytics answers all these questions by doing all the legwork for HR and presenting them with simple-to-read dashboards.
+HR Analytics answers these questions by doing all the legwork and presenting simple-to-read dashboards.

 Fujitsu used analytics to specifically decide whether to continue with a peer coaching programme.
 This enabled it to find there was indeed a strong correlation between peer coaching and business results.